yomorun/yomo-sink-redpanda-example/README.md

 # yomo-sink-redpanda-example

 Redpanda 🙌 YoMo.
-This exmpale demonstrates how to integrate Redpanda to YoMo and bulk produce messages into Redpanda after stream processing.
+This exmpale demonstrates how to integrate Redpanda to YoMo and bulk produce messages into Redpanda after stream processing by YoMo.

 ## About Redpanda